kmitofficial/IntelTrace-G498-PS25/README.md

 ✅ 6.
 Conduct quantitative and qualitative evaluation of system performance on benchmark scenarios.

+🏗️ Architecture Diagram

+This diagram illustrates the high-level architecture of the IntelTrace system, showing the main components and how they interact.

+🔄 Workflow Diagram

+This diagram outlines the typical operational workflow within the IntelTrace system, from query submission to result visualization.

 💻 Usage

 Instructions on how to run the IntelTrace system and submit queries will be updated here.
 The general workflow will involve: